Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo

 7. Find Your Transport to Your Accommodations

 You have several options for getting to your accommodations from Narita Haneda.
-What’s most important is that you arrive within walking distance of your hotel.
+Most importantly, you arrive within walking distance of your hotel.

-I recommend stopping by the Tourist Information Desk at the airport to find out what your best option is for getting to your accommodation.
+I recommend stopping by the airport’s Tourist Information Desk to find out your best option for getting to your accommodation.

 Transport Options from Narita